hugogirard/routingHL7MsgToBus/README.md

 # Create Azure Resources

-Now, is time to create the Azure Resources, to do so just run the GitHub Actions called **Create Azure Resources**.
+Now, it is time to create the Azure Resources, to do so just run the GitHub Actions called **Create Azure Resources**.

 # Deploy functions